zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 1. Re-create the Zowe keystore by deleting it and re-creating it.
 For more information, see [Configuring Zowe certificates](../user-guide/configure-certificates.md).
 In the `zowe-setup-certificates.env` file that is used to generate the keystore, ensure that the property `VERIFY_CERTIFICATES` and `NONSTRICT_VERIFY_CERTIFICATES` are set to `false`.

-**Important!** Disabling `VERIFY_CERTIFICATES` and/or `NONSTRICT_VERIFY_CERTIFICATES` may expose your server to secure risks.
-Please talk to your system administrator before you do so and only use these options for troubleshooting purpose.
+**Important!** Disabling `VERIFY_CERTIFICATES` or `NONSTRICT_VERIFY_CERTIFICATES` may expose your server to security risks.
+Ensure that you contact your system administrator before you do so and use these options only for troubleshooting purpose.

 #### Invalid z/OSMF host name in subject alternative names